kmuradoff/GiantiLogistics/README.md

-# Simple database of agents for Gianti Logistics's discord bot
+# Simple database of agents for Gianti Logistics's discord bot.